derme302/gh-pages-derme302/content/posts/2011-10-18-a-day-in-the-life-of-my-minecraft-server.md

 <div style="clear: both; text-align: center;">
 </div>

 Watching that ship getting constructed was absolutely epic, it even has a gate on it!
-Only thing it doesn&#8217;t do is jump to FTL.
+Only thing it doesn't do is jump to FTL.

 <div style="clear: both; text-align: center;">
 </div>